 Unfortunately, as the world grieves at such significant losses due to the pandemic’s impact, the educational sector is one of the most seriously affected.
 As of March 28, 2020, the pandemic causes around 1.6 billion children and youth to be out of school.
 At that time, there were 161 affected countries, but there are more than 200 countries ravaged by the pandemic.

 Today, we are experiencing a global learning crisis.
 It is quite saddening to see our children’s education has been disrupted abruptly.
 This pandemic’s sad reality is that its effects can worsen even more if we do not act fast.

 What is happening right now might have an immediate impact on the children and youth.
-The sudden interruption of learning completely disrupts the lives of lots of children, their parents, and teachers too.
+The sudden interruption of learning disrupts the lives of lots of children, their parents, and teachers too.

-Important Issues to Focus on
+Essential Issues to Focus on

-Losses in learning are highly evident, add to that the fact of how unequal education systems in most countries are.
-Sad, but it is entirely true.
+Losses in learning are highly evident, add to the fact of how unequal education systems in most countries are.
+Sad, but it is entirely accurate.
 However, some things can be done to lessen the impact of the pandemic.
 One is through remote learning strategies as to what most affected countries are doing.

 But then again, this approach poses a great challenge for students, teachers, and parents as well.

 Rich countries may be prepared entirely going online, but for developing nations or even poorer countries, the situation is critical.
 If no appropriate action is taken, the gap in education inequality is sure to widen.

 In reality, not all children have books, laptops/computers, internet connectivity at home, or even supportive parents to help them.
 Lucky are those who have, quite heartbreaking for those who don’t.
 Thus, disproportionately poor children will suffer the most.